New Estimates on the bounds of Brunel's operator

 By applying Lemma \ref{ijk_lemma} (4):

-By Proposition \ref{uniform_p_estimate}, we have that: Now, the first term of the right-hand-side of (\ref{sum_expand}) tends to zero at a rate of $2^{-(n+1)}$, faster than $C/n$.
-Expanding the second term, we get the following if $n>6$:
+By Proposition \ref{uniform_p_estimate}, we have that, for $p \geq 1$: Now, the first term of the right-hand-side of (\ref{sum_expand}) tends to zero at a rate of $2^{-(n+1)}$, faster than $C/n$ for any constant $C$.
+Expanding the second term, we have:

 The third term can be bounded using properties of $p$-sums.
 If $n > 6$, we have the following: